trinodb/trino.io/guidelines-corporate.md

 needed, we may create a separate group (e.g., Slack channel) to assist the community with the integration.

-Additionally, please restrict your responses to the questions being asked.
+Additionally, restrict your responses to the questions being asked.
 Representatives from other vendors, while responding to a question, should not use that opportunity to nudge users to use a specific vendor’s offerings, unless the question relates specifically to a feature available in their product